Retyping Appraisals

 Retyping or readdressing an appraisal

-1. The retyping or readdressing of an appraisal is illegal.
+1. The retyping or readdressing of an appraisal is illegal!

 2. Changing the clients name, on a completed delivered appraisal, is illegal.